Family provision claims explained

 Family provision claims exist because Australian succession law balances the deceased's freedom to distribute their assets with the legal obligations they may have owed to dependants and family members.
 When a person dies, their will or the rules of intestacy determine who receives what.
 However, the law acknowledges that a will may not always provide fairly for those who were financially dependent on the deceased or who had a moral obligation to be supported.

-To bring a family provision claim, a person must first be considered an 'eligible person' under the relevant succession legislation.
+To bring a family provision claim, a person generally needs to be considered an 'eligible person' under the relevant succession legislation.
 This typically includes spouses, children, grandchildren, parents, and sometimes other dependants.
-The eligibility requirements vary slightly by state and territory in Australia, so understanding whether you meet these criteria is important.
+The eligibility requirements vary slightly by state and territory in Australia, and whether a person meets these criteria depends on the circumstances.

 When someone initiates an inheritance claim, they must demonstrate that the provision made for them in the will, or under intestacy rules, is inadequate for their proper maintenance, education, or advancement.
 This requires evidence of financial need and of any relationship or dependency with the deceased.